aware-network/aware-sdk/README.md

 # aware-sdk

-`aware-sdk` is the convenience bundle for installing the Aware release toolchain.
-It pulls in the published `aware-release`, `aware-test-runner`, and `aware-file-system` packages so you can bootstrap an environment with a single `pip install`.
+`aware-sdk` is the baseline distribution for the Aware stack.
+It packages the CLI-first infrastructure that Release, Terminal, and future environment features share: automated publishing, manifest-driven testing, filesystem indexing, and the terminal runtime.
+Install it to recreate the same tooling the Aware release pipeline and Studio builds consume.

 ## Installation